mitotic/graphterm/docs/virtual-setup.rst

     ``ec2launch -f --type=m3.medium --key_name=ec2key --ami=ami-2f8f9246 --gmail_addr=user@gmail.com --auth_type=multiuser --pylab --netcdf testlab``

  7. After the new AWS Linux server has completed configuration, which can take several minutes, its IP address and *server domain name* will be displayed.
+If all went well, and you provided your GMail address, you should be able to login to the server using the URL ``http://server_domain_name`` and username ``ubuntu``, and *skip to Step 14.*

-Type the following command using the new domain name to login to the password-less super user account ``ubuntu``:
+ 8. If something went wrong, or you are not using Google Authentication, type the following command using the new domain name to login to the password-less super user account ``ubuntu``:

     ``ec2ssh ubuntu@server_domain_name``

- 8. Run the following command on the server to verify that ``gtermserver`` is running:
+ 9. Run the following command on the server to verify that ``gtermserver`` is running:

     ``ps -ef | grep gtermserver``

     If not, check for errors in the AWS setup procedure by typing ``sudo tail /root/ec2launch.log``

- 9. Run the following command on the server to display the *master access code*:
+ 10. Run the following command on the server to display the *master access code*:

     ``cat ~/.graphterm/@server_domain_name_gterm_auth.txt``

     (Ignore the port number following the hexadecimal access code.)

- 10. Use the URL http://server_domain_name to open a new graphtem window on the server, with the super user name (``ubuntu`` in our case) and the *master access code*
+ 11. Use the URL http://server_domain_name to open a new graphtem window on the server, with the super user name (``ubuntu`` in our case) and the *master access code*

- 11. Run the following command in your graphterm window to display the group access code which should be entered by new users:

-    ``cat ~/.graphterm/gterm_gcode.txt``

-    Distribute this code and a printed copy of :doc:`virtual-lab` to all lab users.

  12. Optionally, use the command ``gls --download $GTERM_DIR/bin/gterm.py`` to download the executable script ``gterm.py`` to your local computer